Information for Volunteers and Registration Form

 8:00 AM - Volunteers Arrive at Fort Ouiatenon

-Seek out the TCPWQ Educators when you arrive you at Tapawingo Park via the shuttle.
-The educators will provide you with your group number, your adult rafting partner, and a clear bag with the following items:
+Seek out the TCPWQ Educator, or a Wonders Team Member (brightly colored shirts) when you arrive you at Tapawingo Park via the shuttle.
+There will be light morning refreshments available.
+The educator or team memeber will provide you with your group number, your adult rafting partner, and a clear bag with the following items:

 - colored wristbands for you and your students

 - on-the-river guide to help you cover the topics your students will be tested on (*raft instructors are not allowed to help their students with their tests).